textninja/mychsa/README.md

 # mychsa

-mychsa provides a simple web interface and API for identifying the Community Health Service Area (CHSA) a latitude/longitude point intersects.
+mychsa, from "My Community Health Service Area", provides a simple web interface and API to identify which Community Health Service Area (CHSA) is at a given latitude/longitude.

 ## Building and running

-Assuming docker (the sole dependency) is installed locally, you can (optionally) build this app from the command line using the following:
+Assuming docker (the sole dependency) is installed locally, you can build this app from the command line using the following:

     docker compose build

-To run (and build, if that hasn't been done already), use:
+To run (and also to build, if that hasn't been done separately), use:

     docker compose up